Pivotal-Open-Source-Hub/StockInference-Spark/Readme.md

 * 8GB+ RAM (recommended)
 * Linux or OSX (Windows should be OK but instructions assume *nix shell)

+* Pre-packaged VM for download: http://bit.ly/1F7uBxT

-ps: If you are were given a pre-packaged Vagrant VM for this lab you'll only need:
+PS: If you are were given a pre-packaged Vagrant VM for this lab you'll only need:

 * [VirtualBox 4.3+ or 5.0](https://www.virtualbox.org/wiki/Downloads)
 * [Vagrant](https://www.vagrantup.com/downloads.html)

-if you prefer to create a demo VM yourself, the instructions are [here](VM.md)
+If you prefer to create a demo VM yourself, the instructions are [here](VM.md)

 ## First steps with each product